dberweger2017/deepcfr-texas-no-limit-holdem-6-players/readme.md

 Due to the success of this project, I'm committing more time and attention to further development.
 I've outlined two key initiatives:

 1. **Release Schedule**: I'll be publishing regular updates with new features and improvements.
-   - v2.1 (April 2025): Expanded bet sizing options and performance optimizations, Opponent modeling capabilities Advanced architectures and training methods
+   - v2.1 (April 2025): ✅ Fixed bet calculation for stable training, ✅ Implemented opponent modeling capabilities, Expanded bet sizing options and performance optimizations, Advanced architectures and training methods
-   - v2.2 (June 2025): Web interface for playing agains the AI, API Endpoints for integration, Export to ONNX format for deployment
+   - v2.2 (June 2025): Web interface for playing against the AI, API Endpoints for integration, Export to ONNX format for deployment

 2. **Feature Roadmap**: I've created a comprehensive [checklist of upcoming features](./FUTURE_IMPROVEMENTS.md) that I plan to implement, including model architecture enhancements, training improvements, and advanced techniques.